-Farm-level Operation Phase Measures Aspect ID Mitigation measure / Procedure Implementation Timeframe Monitoring Methods - Targeted surveillance of high-risk areas; and Control of populations and outbreaks through coordination with, and support from: - All marine stakeholders whose activities can spread unwanted organisms; and - Agencies at local, regional and national scales. products, or 'medicines') are only advised if the risk of re-invasion can be managed and pests can be detected before they become widespread.
-Maintenance of 13.
+Farm-level Operation Phase Measures Aspect ID Mitigation measure / Procedure Implementation Timeframe Monitoring Methods Targeted surveillance of high-risk areas; and Control of populations and outbreaks through coordination with, and support from: All marine stakeholders whose activities can spread unwanted organisms; and Agencies at local, regional and national scales.
+Eradication measures and / or application of therapeutants (pharmaceutical products, or 'medicines') are only advised if the risk of re-invasion can be managed and pests can be detected before they become widespread.
+Maintenance of aquaculture infrastructure 13.
 Maintain all project infrastructure in good working order.
-Throughout operations Visual inspection aquaculture Maintenance records Inirastructure Farm Monitoring Report 14.
+Throughout operations Visual inspection Maintenance records Farm Monitoring Report 14.
 Regularly clean cages, rafts etc and inspect for alien species.
 Throughout operations Visual inspection Maintenance records 15.
-Regularly inspect aquaculture infrastructure for integrity of the structure, anchorage Throughout operations Visual inspection 10 T I I I I I 16.
+Regularly inspect aquaculture infrastructure for integrity of the structure, anchorage and general wear and tear.
+Throughout operations Visual inspection Maintenance records 16.
 Keep all lines taught through regular inspections and maintenance.
-I hroughout operations Visual inspection 17.
+Throughout operations Visual inspection 17.
 Leave mooring anchors or blocks in place when undertaking cage or raft maintenance or fallowing sites to avoid repetitive impacts on the seabed.
 Throughout operations Visual inspection 18.
 Keep marine structures clean and free of unnecessary equipment.
 Throughout operations Visual inspection 19.
-Maintain service barges and boats to withstand local weather conditions and fit them Throughout operations Visual inspection with the necessary safety equipment to provide a safe working environment.
-Maintenance records Vessel operation 37.
+Maintain service barges and boats to withstand local weather conditions and fit them with the necessary safety equipment to provide a safe working environment.
+Throughout operations Visual inspection Maintenance records Vessel operation 37.
 Implement maritime safety protocols while working on vessels and at sea.
 Throughout operations 20.
 Minimise noise and air emissions from vessels.
 Throughout operations Check complaints register Safety 21.
 Clearly mark cages and other offshore infrastructure with clear warning markers, bells and radar reflectors to ensure visibility to marine traffic.
 Throughout operations Visual inspection 22.
 Keep necessary safety equipment (e.g. life rings) on platforms in an accessible position.
 Throughout operations Visual inspection Human consumption 23.
 Ensure that products intended for human consumption are of an acceptable quality and comply with health standards for seafood as prescribed by the relevant authorities such as the South African Bureau of Standards (SABS) and DAFF.
 Throughout operations Compliance with health prescribed standards Waste management 24.
 Minimise waste through reducing and re-using material (e.g. packaging).
 Throughout operations Visual inspection of waste collection areas 25.
 Collect recyclables separately and deliver these to suitable facilities or arrange for collection.
 Throughout operations Visual inspection of waste collection areas